catberry/catberry/docs/index.md

 ```
 if you use Windows.

-The application will say to you which port it is listening to.
+The application will say to you which port it is listening on.
 The address will be [http://localhost:3000](http://localhost:3000) by default.

 Now you have your first Catberry application, create your own [Stores](#stores) and